KalpanaGoel/reveal.js/README.md

 ## Load event
 ## <img src="custom/images/load-entity-2.png">
 Note:
+- Computed fields bring the ability to define fields on an object whose value is computed from the values of other fields.
 - In addition to the stored properties field types can also declare computed properties,
 - such as the date property of a datetime field or the processed property of text fields.